izabelaguiar/midd_networks/README.md

 Any announcements will be posted below and emailed to you.

 ## Annoucements
+### January 4 | Syllabus Correction
+I learned last night that we do not have class on **Monday, January 16** in observation of MLK Jr. Day.
+I have updated the agenda in the syllabus to reflect this.

 ### January 3 | Welcome to MATH1010
 I hope you all had a lovely break and are settling back into campus nicely.